 I discovered Meera Sodha‘s recipe for Vegan Cauliflower Korma in Meera’s ‘The New Vegan’ column, in The Guardian, back in October 2018.
 I’ve been a huge fan of Meera Sodha’s recipes, right from the first moment I tasted this delicious roasted cauliflower curry.

 Christmas time is such a special time of year.
-It’s a time for meeting up, celebrating, and showing our thanks and appreciation to those around us.Make the promise of a day out together, to visit a snowdrop garden
+It’s a time for meeting up, celebrating, and showing our thanks and appreciation to those around us.Make the promise of a day out together, to visit a snowdrop or daffodil garden

 Love and friendship are priceless gifts.
 Why not gift the promise of a day out together in a magnificent snowdrop garden, in January or February?